 The target population for these types of programs is generally independent owners or managers of small rental properties, although trainings are generally open to anyone who expresses interest.
 In some local jurisdictions, property owners may also be required to attend trainings, as part of the process of remedying code violations or other infractions, or as a condition of issuing a certificate of occupancy.

-- The City of St. Paul, MN offers a Landlord 101 course to educate first-time landlords about property management skills, landlord-tenant relationships and landlord responsibilities, and provide a refresher for those with more experience.
+The City of St. Paul, MN offers a Landlord 101 course to educate first-time landlords about property management skills, landlord-tenant relationships and landlord responsibilities, and provide a refresher for those with more experience.
 Building owners who are applying for their first fire certificate of occupancy are required to complete the course or a similar approved program within the past two years.
-See here for more information on St. Paul’s Landlord 101 course.
+More information on St. Paul’s Landlord 101 course is available at on the City’s website.

-- Portland, OR offers the Landlord Training Program to teach good management that benefits landlords and the community.
-Click here, for more information.
+Portland, OR offers the Landlord Training Program to teach good management that benefits landlords and the community.
+More information is available on the City’s website.

-- In Chicago, the private Community Investment Corporation (CIC) works closely with the city to preserve dedicated and market affordable housing, particularly in lower-income parts of the city that have been targeted for stabilization.
+In Chicago, the private Community Investment Corporation (CIC) works closely with the city to preserve dedicated and market affordable housing, particularly in lower-income parts of the city that have been targeted for stabilization.
 As part of its programming, CIC provides a variety of types of training for property managers and owners.
-Learn more about CIC’s trainings here.
+More information about CIC’s trainings is available on their website.

 - Landlord outreach to landlords and education about HPD financing options